 Stavros Panageas studies asset pricing and macroeconomics.
 Previously he has taught at the Wharton School of the University of Pennsylvania.
-He is a Faculty Research Fellow of the National Bureau of Economic Research and he has been a visiting scholar at the Federal Reserve Bank of Minneapolis and the London School of Economics.
+He is a Faculty Research Fellow of the National Bureau of Economic Research and he has been a visiting scholar at the Federal Reserve Bank of Minneapolis and a visiting professor at the London School of Economics.

 Panageas earned a Lizentiat in economics from the University of St. Gallen in 1997 and a PhD in economics from the Massachusetts Institute of Technology in 2005.
 He joined the Chicago Booth faculty in 2008.

 In his free time, Panageas enjoys skiing and swimming.

 Technological innovations, the macroeconomy and asset prices; overlapping generations and asset pricing; retirement system design; portfolio choice by individual investors and professional managers; investment theory in speculative markets; bailouts; hedging of macroeconomic risks.

 With E. Farhi, "Saving and Investing for Early Retirement: A Theoretical Analysis," Journal of Financial Economics (2007).

 With A.B.
 Abel and J. C. Eberly, "Optimal Inattention to the Stock Market," American Economic Review P&P (2007).